-- 1. Students may create a Web site as part of a class activity.
+- 1. Staff may develop Web pages that provide a resource for others.
+Staff will be responsible for maintaining their resource sites.
+Staff Web pages will not be considered official material, but will be developed in a manner as to reflect well upon the district. - E. Student Web Pages - 1.
+Students may create a Web site as part of a class activity.
 Material presented on a student class activity Web site must meet the educational objectives of the class activity. - 2.
 With the approval of the building principal or Web publisher, students may establish personal Web pages.
 Material presented in the student's personal Web site must be related to the student's educational and career preparation activities. - 3.
 It will not be considered a violation of a student's right to free speech to require removal of material that fails to meet established educational objectives or that is in violation of a provision of the Acceptable Use policy or student disciplinary code.
 However, student material may not be removed on the basis of disagreement with the views expressed by the student. - 4.
 Student Web pages must include the following notice: "This is a student Web page.
 Opinions expressed on this page shall not be attributed to the Sweet Home School District or Linn-Benton-Lincoln ESD." - 5.
 Student Web pages will be removed at the end of the school year unless special arrangements are made.
-A notice will be provided to students prior to such removal.

-F. Extracurricular Organization Web Pages

-- 1. With the approval of the building principal, extracurricular organizations may establish Web pages.
+A notice will be provided to students prior to such removal. - F. Extracurricular Organization Web Pages - 1.
+With the approval of the building principal, extracurricular organizations may establish Web pages.
 Material presented on the organization Web page must relate specifically to organization activities. - 2.
 Organization Web pages must include the following notice: "This is a student extracurricular organization Web page.
-Opinions expressed on this page shall not be attributed to the Sweet Home School District or Linn-Benton-Lincoln ESD."

-G. Web Page Design

-- 1. All district Acceptable Use policy provisions will govern material placed on the Web. - 2.
+Opinions expressed on this page shall not be attributed to the Sweet Home School District or Linn-Benton-Lincoln ESD." - G. Web Page Design - 1.
+All district Acceptable Use policy provisions will govern material placed on the Web. - 2.
 Web pages shall not: - a.
 Contain the full name, address or phone number of students.
 First names or first names and the first letter of the last name may be used where appropriate; - b.
 Display photographs or videos of any identifiable individual without a signed model release.
 Model releases for students under the age of 18 must be signed by their parent or guardian; - c.
 Contain copyrighted or trademarked material belonging to others unless written permission to display such material has been obtained from the owner.
 There will be no assumption that the publication of copyrighted material on a Web site is within the fair use exemption. - 3.
 Material placed on the Web site is expected to meet academic standards of proper spelling, grammar and accuracy of information. - 4.
 Students may retain the copyright on the material they create that is posted on the Web.
 District employees may retain the copyright on the material they create and post if appropriate under district policies. - 5.
 All Web pages should carry a stamp indicating when it was last updated and the E-mail address of the person responsible for the page. - 6.
 All Web pages should have a link at the bottom of the page that will help users find their way to the appropriate home page. - 7.
 Users should retain a backup copy of their Web pages.

+CUSTODY

-CUSTODY CUSTODIAL PARENT/GUARDIAN
+CUSTODIAL PARENT/GUARDIAN